arnabganguly/HDInsightESPLab/HDInsightESPlab.md

 Enterprise customers would use their enterprise Certificate Authority to generate these certificates but for the purposes of this demonstration we would create a self-signed certificate.

 1. On a windows machine, launch Powershell and paste the below code .
 Note that we have used the domain name used earlier in three separate places.
 This certificate is valid for 365 days after the day of creation.
-Post creation the certificate would need to placed in the host computer’s certificate store.
+Post creation the certificate would need to exported and signed, steps we will accomplish next.